The rapid growth of new technologies in 2017

 Digital Marketing Trends to Watch Heading into the year 2020

-As we look at future of digital marketing what is the major takeaway in this three-part Insights article? —Make sure your marketing staff/consultants are up to speed on digital advances and related marketing content and venues.
+As we look at the future of digital marketing make sure your marketing staff/consultants are up to speed on digital advances and related marketing content and venues.

 2020 and beyond–What you need to know